 #18.
 Highgate Cemetery – London

 The Highgate Cemetery is located in London and it covers a territory of nearly 40 acres.
 It is brimmed with statues of people, animals, and angels, some of which are in decay.
-Part of its architecture has been inspired on ancient Egyptians and the graveyard’s main path is named Egyptian Avenue.
+Part of its architecture has been inspired by ancient Egyptians and the graveyard’s main path is named Egyptian Avenue.

 Photo: Courtesy of Secret London

 But what is it that makes this place so grisly?
 Well, it is said that Bram Stoker, the author of the all-time horror classic Dracula, was inspired by this cemetery’s creepiness while writing the novel.
-What is more, ever since then, many ghost figures have been spotted in the site’s premises.
+What is more, ever since then, many ghost figures have been spotted on the site’s premises.